10up/Engineering-Best-Practices/_includes/markdown/Typescript.md

 3. TypeScript helps engineers unfamiliar with the codebase
 4. TypeScript helps catch certain issues earlier

-Therefore we are big fans of TypeScript at 10up and we strive to use it whenever it makes sense.
+Therefore, we are big fans of TypeScript at 10up and we strive to use it whenever it makes sense.

 We also recognize that the industry has largely adopted TypeScript as the de facto standard for writing JavaScript apps.